 - Phenolics (Bakelite)

-Woods such as plywood and solid wood used to be common materials for CNC machining.
-However, environmental factors, availability, and cost related factors have shifted the focus to metals and plastics.
-Even so, wood as a CNC machining material finds several applications in industries like:
+Woods such as plywood and solid wood used to be popular in CNC machining.
+However, environmental, availability and cost factors have shifted the focus to metals and plastics.
+Despite this change, wood is still a popular CNC machining material in some industries.

 - Legs for tables, chairs, and beds